yingliu1206/Fraud-detection-In-Health-Care/README.md

 * Average Charlson Comorbidity Index(CCI) of patients for each provider

 ## EDA Analysis
-### Comparison between lable 1 and 0 in numerical columns
+### Comparison between lable 1 and 0 on numerical columns

+### Comparison between lable 1 and 0 on categorical columns

 ## Data Preprocessing
-* Merge three dataframes and add labels
-* Check the balance of the label
-* Replace null with 0 for numerical columns
-* EDA analysis
-  * boxplots to find the outliers
-  * histogram to check the distribution of numerical columns
 * Use log transformation with shifting on right screwed columns
 * Label encoding categorical features
 * Check the correlation among features
 * Split data into train, validation, test dataset
 * Fit StandardScaler on the training data and then apply parameters on the validation and test datasets

 ## Modeling
 ### Using all features